MileHacker Logo

 • During rainy season or the stormy season, pack a compact, sturdy umbrella and waterproof shoes.

-• In summer, stay hydrated and avoid strenuous activities during midday heat.
+• In summer, stay hydrated and avoid strenuous things to do during midday heat.

-• Monitor weather forecasts closely, notably from August to October, for typhoon alerts.
+• Monitor weather forecasts closely, especially from August to October, for typhoon alerts.

 Helpful Tip